 To keep things simple, and assuming the keyword tool you’re using gives you this data, here are a few basic things you want to look out for:

-• You’ll have a better chance of ranking if these “weaker” sites don’t have the exact keyword you’re going for in their article’s title, URL, and/or meta description (the little text Google displays in the search results below the title of your article).
+- You’ll have a better chance of ranking if these “weaker” sites don’t have the exact target keyword you’re going for in their article’s title, URL, and/or meta description (the little text Google displays in the search results below the title of your article).

 Be realistic about your qualifications

-Besides the authority of your website, the credibility of your blog posts’ author is also crucial when it comes to ranking in Google.
+Besides the authority of your coaching website, the credibility of the author of your blog posts is also crucial when it comes to ranking in Google.
 The search engine pays attention to the Experience, Expertise, Authoritativeness, and Trustworthiness (EEAT) of the person listed as the author of your content.
-Note that even if you outsource your blog post-production, this person will still be you (assuming you add your own bio below your posts).
+So if you outsource your blog content creation, you’ll either want to hire a ghostwriter so you can publish the content under your name (and your expertise) or you’ll want to work with someone who is an expert themselves.

 Make sure that you fill the “About” page of your website with as much information about you as you can, including any certifications or other qualifications you have as a coach.
 This will also come in handy for gaining the trust of your website visitors, not just the algorithms.